skynet-core/npsense/README.md

-# Warning!
-## This project is in early Alpha now!
-Please, be patient and wait for beta release 😎
-## Any contributions and tips are welcome!

 # NPSense
 ## Predator-Sense like Linux's service for controlling Acer gaming laptops fans speed
+All contributors 👨‍💻👩‍💻 are welcome.
+Donate💸💳 and tips☕ are greatly acceptable

+# Warning!
+This project is in Beta now!
+There are no configs except for Acer Predator P515-15.
+Please, use it carefully...

 ## Why 🤔